DaniRuizPerez/SeniorProjectChromevol/README.md

 - Call Clustal Omega to align and visualize a Contig or Unigene with all Reads of the formating Clusters.
 - Internationalization in Spanish and English.
 - User management with groups and privileges (Search, Create, Read, Update, Remove).
-- Read, Cluster and Contig management (Search, Create, Read, Update, Remove).
+- Cluster and Contig, Read management (Search, Create, Read, Update, Remove).

 ## Metodology